'The matter can never be settled': The controversy over who wrote The Night Before Christmas

 As the story goes, Moore wrote it as a Christmas present for his two daughters.
 He apparently told the New York Historical Society that a "portly, rubicund Dutchman in the neighborhood" was his model for St. Nicholas.

 How the poem ended up at the Troy Sentinel is not exactly clear, but some claim a friend of the Moore family sent it in.

 Yet the Livingston family claimed that the very same poem had been told to Livingston Jr.'s own children years earlier, in 1807.

-In part, Foster used linguistic analysis to back up those claims while Jackson based his conclusions on statistical analysis.
+In part, Donald Foster used linguistic analysis to back up those claims, while MacDonald Jackson based his conclusions on statistical analysis.
 He compared the writing styles of both Livingston and Moore and contrasted their rates of using common words and phoneme pairs — words that differ only by one sound.

 "Their rates of use are largely beyond a writer's conscious control," Jackson wrote in his book.
 "They distinguish Moore's verse from Livingston's, and they classify The Night Before Christmas with the latter."

-For Moore to have written this poem he would have to had "slipped into a style that was not only atypical of his own verse but utterly typical of the very man who, according to his descendants, was the true author."
+For Moore to have written this poem, he would have to "slipped into a style that was not only atypical of his own verse but utterly typical of the very man who, according to his descendants, was the true author."